apple/swift-openapi-generator/Examples/hello-world-vapor-server-example/README.md

 The tool uses the [Vapor](https://github.com/vapor/vapor) server framework to handle HTTP requests, wrapped in the [Swift OpenAPI Vapor Transport](https://github.com/swift-server/swift-openapi-vapor).

-The CLI starts the server on `http://localhost:8080` and can be invoked by running any of the `HelloWorld*Client` example clients or on the command line using:
+The CLI starts the server on `http://localhost:8080` and can be invoked by running any of the Hello World example clients or on the command line using:

 ```
 $ curl http://localhost:8080/api/greet